tweed1e/weblog/content/cv.md

 ### Working Papers :notebook:

 1. "Specialised vs. General Human Capital and Firm Productivity: Evidence from Canadian Matched Employer-Employee Data", with Margaret Leighton.
 Work in progress.

+2. "Labour Mobility: The Roles of Intra- and Inter-firm Migration in Canada", with W. Mark Brown and K. Bruce Newbold.
+Work in progress.